Back to projects

 A round of user interviews were planned and conducted, taking in feedback from every different key user type that used the tool.
 We planned a list of questions ahead of time, often trying to keep them as open as possible so as not to limit the amount of information we could gain from these responses.

-These questions served as a basic guideline but weren't necessarily something we absolutely had to stick too, as we prioritised letting the interviewee speak freely about their experiences with the tool and giving us as much relevant information as possible.
+These questions served as a basic guideline but weren’t necessarily something we absolutely had to stick to, as we prioritised letting the interviewee speak freely about their experiences with the tool and giving us as much relevant information as possible.

 Key pain points